Exact subcategories, subfunctors of $\operatorname{Ext}$, and some applications

-\begin{prop} Let $(\A,\E)$ be an exact category.
+\begin{theorem} Let $({\A},{\E})$ be an exact category.
 Let $\A'$ be a strictly full additive subcategory of $\A$.
 Assume that $\A'$ is closed under kernels and co-kernels of admissible epics and monics in $\E$ respectively.
-Then, $(\A',\E|_{\A'})$ is an exact subcategory of $(\A,\E)$. \end{prop}
+Then, $({\A}',{\E}|_{\A'})$ is an exact subcategory of $({\A},{\E})$. \end{theorem}

 \begin{proof} By Lemma \ref{rest}, it is enough to show that the pullback (resp. pushout) in $\A$ of every $\mathcal E$-deflation (resp. inflation) of sequences in $\mathcal E|_{\A'}$ along every morphism in $\mathcal A'$ is again in $\mathcal A'$.
 Let $ $ be an inflation in $\mathcal E|_{\A'}$ and $f:A\to A'$ be a morphism in $\mathcal A'$.
-Now we have the following pushout commutative diagram in $(A,\E)$:
+Now we have the following pushout commutative diagram in $(A,{\E})$: